📑 Table of Contents

 - Transit: Olympic Park Station (Lines 5 & 9), Exit 1, then take a bus

 JYP is right near my house, so I know this area well.
-Honestly, JYP picked an excellent location — and I think it says something about producer Park Jin-young's philosophy.
+Honestly, JYP picked an excellent location.
 Having Olympic Park right there, where artists can walk outside after practice, stretch, breathe — it feels like a healthy, grounded choice.
-There's a warmth to the area that you don't get in a dense commercial district.
-The artists here seem to absorb that energy, and I think it shows.
+KSPO DOME (Olympic Gymnastics Arena) is a five-minute walk from JYP.
+One of the most active K-pop concert venues in Seoul.

 💡 Agency Visit Etiquette